Data privacy is important to us.

 In prize draws, your data is used for purposes of notifying you in case of winnings as well as for the advertising of our offers.
 Detailed information can be found in our conditions of participation for the respective competition.

 We also use your data for market and opinion research.
-Of course, we exclusively use these anonymously for statistical purposes and only for Knaus Tabbert GmbH.
+Of course, we exclusively use these anonymously for statistical purposes and only for Knaus Tabbert AG.
 Your responses to surveys will not be shared with third parties or published.
 We do not store the responses from our surveys along with your email address or other personal information.

 I consent to Knaus Tabbert processing and using my personal data for market and opinion research for its own purposes.